 Through Landbank, OFWs who on active employment contract are eligible to buy vacant lots, house and lot, townhouse or condo units, as well as refinance an existing mortgage.
 They can also avail of this benefit when they renovate an existing property using the 3B (Bahay Para sa Bagong Bayani) program of Landbank.

 OFWs who are SSS members who contributed at least 36 months and are active paying members for the past 24 months before an application may qualify for a housing loan of up to P2 million.

 An OFW can bring in certain country items that will not be subject to tax, OFWs can also do additional tax-free shopping in the Duty-Free Philippines.
 Provided that they visit within 15 days after their travel and 30 days during the Christmas season.

 Overseas Filipinos confined at medical facilities abroad are entitled to PhilHealth benefits through claim reimbursements.
 Members are given 180 days upon discharge to submit their claim documents to any of the PhilHealth offices in the Philippines.

 OFWs departing or arriving at NAIA can avail of special lanes at immigration counters.

 Pag-IBIG Voluntary Savings Program

 Republic Act 9679 established the Home Development Mutual Fund Law of 2009.
-This provides OFWs a savings plan with preferential interest rates.
-For monthly contribution of P500, savings will reach P34,921.79 after five years assuming the standard 6% rebate is in place.
+This law provides OFWs a savings plan with preferential interest rates.
+For a monthly contribution of P500, savings will reach P34,921.79 after five years, assuming the standard 6% rebate is in place.
 Likewise, after ten years of P5,000 monthly contribution, savings will reach P816,550.25.